benradstone/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

 sidebar_label: HDP Sandbox to Azure Databricks with LiveAnalytics
 ---

-Use this quickstart to configure Fusion to replicate from a non-kerberized Hortonworks (HDP) Sandbox to an Azure Databricks cluster.
+Use this quickstart to configure LiveData Plane to replicate from a non-kerberized Hortonworks (HDP) Sandbox to an Azure Databricks cluster.

-This uses the [WANdisco LiveAnalytics](https://wandisco.com/products/live-analytics) solution, comprising both the Fusion Plugin for Databricks Delta Lake and Live Hive.
+This uses the [WANdisco LiveAnalytics](https://wandisco.com/products/live-analytics) solution, comprising both LiveData for Databricks and the Hive Plugin.

 What this guide will cover:

-- Installing WANdisco Fusion and a HDP Sandbox using the [docker-compose](https://docs.docker.com/compose/) tool.
+- Installing LiveData Plane and a HDP Sandbox using the [docker-compose](https://docs.docker.com/compose/) tool.
-- Integrating WANdisco Fusion with Azure Databricks.
+- Integrating LiveData Plane with Azure Databricks.

 If you would like to try something different with the HDP Sandbox, see: